Cubs vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has collected 38 hits with six doubles, six home runs and 21 walks.
-He has driven in 26 runs with six stolen bases.
+- Kyle Tucker has seven doubles, six home runs, 21 walks and 27 RBI (39 total hits).
+He's also stolen six bases.

 Tucker Recent Games